ExpediaGroup/graphql-kotlin/README.md

 More examples and documentation are available on our [documentation site](https://expediagroup.github.io/graphql-kotlin) hosted in GitHub Pages.
 We also have the [examples](/examples) module which can be run locally for testing and shows example code using the libraries.

-If you have a question about something you can not find in our documentation, the indivdual module READMEs, or [javadocs](https://www.javadoc.io/doc/com.expediagroup/graphql-kotlin-schema-generator), feel free to contribute to the docs or [start a disucssion](https://github.com/ExpediaGroup/graphql-kotlin/discussions) and tag it with the question label.
+If you have a question about something you can not find in our documentation, the indivdual module `README`s, or [javadocs](https://www.javadoc.io/doc/com.expediagroup/graphql-kotlin-schema-generator), feel free to contribute to the docs or [start a disucssion](https://github.com/ExpediaGroup/graphql-kotlin/discussions) and tag it with the question label.

 If you would like to contribute to our documentation see the [website](/website) directory for more information.